-If you have a modest camper trailer, then you know space how is a commodity.
+If you have a smaller camper trailer, then you know space is a commodity.
 You want to live the way you would back home, but everywhere you look, there’s no extra room for anything else.

 You’re probably especially likely to feel this way in the kitchen.
 With your mini fridge, tiny microwave, and little oven, you might have to think about making some concessions.

 How are you going to have room to store food, do the dishes, or cook and bake in the oven?
 Are these luxuries you have to leave behind when you go on the road?
 (Except doing the dishes, which no one really considers a luxury.)